Caesar Kleberg Wildlife Center

 The Petra Vela Kenedy Conference Room was dedicated by the John G. and Marie Stella Kenedy Memorial Foundation in memory of the late Petra Vela Kenedy (1823-1885), wife of Mifflin Kenedy and co-founder of the historic Kenedy Ranch.
 The conference room is situated at the south wing of the Center and provides a meeting facility for the Institute Advisory Board, science team, graduate students, and other professionals.
 The room is equipped with a projector and drop down screen for presentations.
 Meeting participants gather around a beautiful twenty-three foot mesquite table donated by Frank and Mary Yturria.
 This one-of-a-kind five piece table was hand-crafted by Francis Goertz of Richardson, Texas, from mesquite trees hand selected off the historical Kenedy Ranch in Kenedy County.
 Displayed at the center of each section is the Yturria Ranch brand, an icon of a south Texas ranching heritage that is still used at the ranch today.

-The Phil and Karen Hunke Foyer and Interpretive Area, donated by Phil and Karen Hunke of McAllen, Texas, welcomes all visitors who come through its front doors.
-The expansive foyer area is set aside for wildlife education activities, including interactive kiosks that will provide visitors with information about wildlife and habitat.
+The Phil and Karen Hunke Foyer, donated by Phil and Karen Hunke of McAllen, Texas, welcomes all visitors who come through its front doors.
 The foyer also provides a registration and vending area for the many conferences, symposia, seminars, and workshops that are held here every year.

 The A. E. Leonard Family Native Plant Garden